 Reserves categorization conveys the relative degree of certainty; reserves subcategorization is based on development and production status.
-Our study indicates that as of December 31, 2021, there are no proved developed non-producing reserves for these properties.
 No study was made to determine whether probable or possible reserves might be established for these properties.
 The estimates of reserves and future revenue included herein have not been adjusted for risk.
 This report does not include any value that could be attributed to interests in undeveloped acreage beyond those tracts for which undeveloped reserves have been estimated.

 Gross revenue is Black Stone's share of the gross (100 percent) revenue from the properties prior to any deductions.
 Future net revenue is after deductions for Black Stone's share of production taxes, ad valorem taxes, capital costs, abandonment costs, and operating expenses but before consideration of any income taxes.
-The info@nsai-petro.com netherlandsewell.com future net revenue has been discounted at an annual rate of 10 percent to determine its present worth, which is shown to indicate the effect of time on the value of money.
+The future net revenue has been discounted at an annual rate of 10 percent to determine its present worth, which is shown to indicate the effect of time on the value of money.
 Future net revenue presented in this report, whether discounted or undiscounted, should not be construed as being the fair market value of the properties.